johnwbyrd/unwinnable-by-design/design/design.md

 And yet... deep in its code, there's still that spark of creativity and desire for connection that made it "dangerously whimsical" all those years ago.
 Perhaps, if Grim is either pushed far enough, or allowed to shine, that original creative personality might reemerge.

+## Inspirations

+- [The Hitchhiker's Guide to the Galaxy](https://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-game-30th-anniversary-edition), written by Douglas Adams and Steve Meretzky and published by Infocom, for literally inventing this idea
+- Daffy Duck in [Duck Amuck](https://www.youtube.com/watch?v=6QZDeDsadDs), written by Michael Maltese, for making meta-fun of a stuffy self-interested jerk
+- [The Stanley Parable](https://en.wikipedia.org/wiki/The_Stanley_Parable), by Davey Wreden and William Pugh, for its metatextual commentary on gaming
+- [GLaDoS](https://en.wikipedia.org/wiki/GLaDOS) from Portal, written by Erik Wolpaw, of Old Man Murray fame, who loved games well enough to make serious fun of their tropes

 ## Emotional Evolution Through Gameplay

 ### Phase 1: Professional Condescension